Sn0-pra/nEma/README.md

 # nEma
  Cloud Based E-Learning Mobile Application.

- Major Application development - Flutter Authentication - Firebase services
+ Major Application development - Flutter, Authentication - Firebase services,
- Storing large files(pdfs,videos) - Firebase Storage
+ Storing large files(pdfs,videos) - Firebase Storage,
  Realtime database management - Firestore

 Application provides user E-learning platform service to access the courses anywhere at anytime.
 You can view videos, pdfs and even download the latter in your device.
 Further this Application <b> can be developed <b>by adding more exciting features like tests, quizes, academic games etc.